Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Theory

-\textit{Theory---}The VBC inequality concerns an experiment carried out by four parties: Alice 1 and Alice 2 (who may or may not act in an indefinite causal order), Charlie who acts in the future light cone of the Alices, and Bob, who is space-like separated from the other parties (see.
+The VBC inequality concerns an experiment carried out by four parties: Alice 1 and Alice 2 (who may or may not act in an indefinite causal order), Charlie who acts in the future light cone of the Alices, and Bob, who is space-like separated from the other parties (see.
 Fig. \ref{fig::idea}a).
 We then consider DI data generated by these parties.
-In particular, on each run of the experiment Alice 1, Alice 2, Bob and Charlie choose their measurement settings $(x_1, \ x_2,\ y,\ z) \in \{0, 1\}$ which generate outcomes $(a_1, \ a_2,\ b,\ c) \in \{0, 1\}$, resepctively.
+In particular, on each run of the experiment Alice 1, Alice 2, Bob and Charlie choose their settings $(x_1, \ x_2,\ y,\ z) \in \{0, 1\}$ and generate outcomes $(a_1, \ a_2,\ b,\ c) \in \{0, 1\}$, respectively.
 The VBC inequality follows from three assumptions: definite causal order, relativistic causality, and free intervention.

 The definite causal order assumption introduces a hidden variable $\lambda$, which takes a definite value on every run of the experiment, with each value of $\lambda$ corresponding to a fixed causal order between the parties.
-The relativistic causality assumption follows from the space-time locations of the four parties, assuming that Bob's settings and outcomes are independent of the other parties (since Bob is space-like separated), and that Alice 1 and 2's settings and outcomes are independent of Charlie (since the Alices act before him).
+One does not need precisely specify how $\lambda$ acts, rather, we can simply assume that its causal influence exists a priori.
+The relativistic causality assumption states that the causal order, influenced by $\lambda$, must conform to the light-cone structure in which the four parties operate.
+In particular, since Bob is space-like separated from all other parties, his settings and outcomes are independent of the other three parties, and vice versa.
+Moreover, since Alice 1 and Alice 2 act before Charlie, their outcomes and settings are independent of Charlie's actions.
 With this in mind, the hidden variable $\lambda$ can take only two values $\lambda \in \{1, 2\}$.
 For $\lambda = 1$, the order is Alice 1, Alice 2, and then Charlie.
 While when $\lambda = 2$, the overall order is Alice 2, Alice 1, and then Charlie.
-Finally, the free-intervention assumption states that all parties can choose their settings freely, independent of variables outside their future light cone, and independent of $\lambda$.
-With this in place, VBC proved that the correlations between the four parties are bounded by:
+Finally, the free-intervention assumption states has two parts.
+First, it states that all parties can choose their settings freely, independent of variables outside their future light cone, and independent of $\lambda$.
+Formally this means that the input–output correlations can be represented as: